Designing a self-contained kit for on-the-go demonstrations of the first wireless MIS surgical device

 - GAEMS Sentinel portable gaming monitor (1080p) as the base case and display

-- OmniCharge 20+ power system for extended battery life
+- OmniCharge 20+ power system for long battery life

 - 10+ custom cables and electronic components from Digikey